camunda-community-hub/camunda-8-monitor-exporters/README.md

 It will provide the tendency: does Operate retrieve the backlog?
 Or diverge?

 # Run as a project
-Run the command
+Run the JAR command camunda-8-monitor-exporters-1.0-exec.jar, main class is io.camunda.monitor.MonitorApplication

 # run as a POD in the cluster
+Check [README.md](kubernetes/README.md) for the Kubernetes yaml deployment file

 # integrate as a library
-To integrate the monitoring in a another tool, follow this instruction
+In progress

 # Create a Docker image for a new version